-In the following text, I’m going to share what I tell my clients about the pros and cons of outsourcing.
+In the following text, I will share what I tell my clients about the pros and cons of outsourcing.
 But first, let’s clarify what we mean by outsourcing.

 What is Outsourcing

 Outsourcing is when a company hires an external provider to perform work or produce products instead of relying upon internal staff.
 You can outsource nearly any role or task, and it can be a great way to support your growth with limited resources.
 However, like any strategic business decision, it is important to understand the tradeoffs so you can determine if this is the right choice for you.

 The benefits of outsourcing go well beyond the potential for reducing costs.
 For instance, there may be times when you need expertise that you don’t have in-house.
 Or perhaps you need extra staff for an upcoming event.
 So, let’s dig into the many advantages of outsourcing, starting with the most obvious one:

 Many businesses outsource as a cost-cutting measure – hiring providers in other countries for software development or manufacturing, for instance.
 In contrast, others use it to control costs because their requirements change with the seasons.
 But some companies find that outsourcing offers cost savings in less conventional ways.